PatrickJS/angular-hmr/README.md

  */
 export const metaReducers: ActionReducer<any, any>[] = [stateSetter]
 ```
-Simply supply the metaReducer to the `StoreModule` and your're hmr is hooked in.
+Simply supply the metaReducer to the `StoreModule` and your hmr is hooked in.
 ```typescript
  StoreModule.forRoot(reducers, { metaReducers }),
 ```